-Figure 1.5 shows the aggregate market capitalization of publicly traded Fortune 500 companies for selected countries as drawn from the Forbes Global 2000.
 While the number of Chinese firms in the Fortune Global 500 is comparable to those from the U.S., the U.S. firms' market capitalization is much higher, a consequence of the different ownership structures of U.S. and Chinese firms.
 A much higher proportion of U.S. firms is publicly listed, while nearly 50% of the Chinese firms are state-owned.
-The total market capitalization in many E20 markets such as Brazil, Russia, India and Mexico continues to substantially lag G-7 countries.
+The total market capitalization in many E20 markets such as Brazil, Russia, India and Mexico continue to substantially lag G-7 countries.
+The current total market capitalization and number of publicly traded firms in the U.S. far outpaces China.
+The U.S. maintains 105 publicly traded firms, while China, the country with the next highest number of publicly traded firms, holds 60.
+Total market capitalization follows a similar trend, with the U.S. at \$15 trillion, followed by China with approximately \$4 trillion.
+Figure 1.3 shows the aggregate market capitalization of publicly traded Fortune 500 companies for selected countries as drawn from the Forbes Global 2000.

-Figure 1.5.
-Total market capitalization by country versus number of public companies from those countries in 2019 Fortune Global 500
+Figure 1.3.
+Total market capitalization and number of public companies in 2019 Fortune Global 500 - selected countries